Iranotherium: Feeding

-Iranotherium was a grazer since its dentition is that of a hypsodont.
-In life it would've had wide and flat lips like those of the extant White Rhino.
+Iranotherium was a grazer as indicated by its hypsodont (high crowned) teeth.

 The absolute body size of an herbivore is very important in determining the fiber/protein ratio that an animal will be able to tolerate in its diet, as larger animals require proportionately less protein and will be able to tolerate a larger proportion of cellulose.
 Therefore, the giant body size of I. morgani implies that this species grazed high-fiber grasses.
 I. morgani obviously inhabited an open grassland.

 Sexual variation

 In 2005, two skulls of Iranotherium were described by Tao Deng.
 One skull was from an adult female Iranotherium and the other from a young adult male.
 These skulls, when compared showed significant, sexually dimorphic differences.
 The male had rugosities present on each zygomatic arch, whereas the females lacked them entirely.
 This unique feature is virtually unknown among other rhinocerotids.
 Male Iranotherium are hypothesized to bear it for supporting larger masseteric and temporalis musculature.

 Additional sexually dimorphic features include the zygomatic arch of the male being thicker than that of the female.
-The anterior part of the nasals are wider and rougher in the male, but narrow and smooth in the female; this difference is related to the huge horn boss in the male and the smaller horn boss in the female.
+The anterior part of the nasals are wider and rougher in the male, but narrow and smooth in the female; this difference is related to the large rugose area at the front of the skull in the male, which is smaller in the female, which Deng suggested represented the base for a nasal horn.
 Because the nasal horn boss of the male is a large dome, its nasal groove is distinctly deeper than that of the female.
 The nasal horn boss of the male is much rougher and likely to have supported a larger horn than that of the female.
 The skull roof of the male is less curved than that of the female, and the frontal region of the male is more convex than that of the female.
 Therefore, the overall structure of the whole skull of the male is more robust than that of the female.
-These features, especially the huge nasal horn, could be used for defense or competition for mates.
+Deng hypothesised that these features, especially the conjectured huge nasal horn, could be used for defense or competition for mates.
 The zygomatic rugosities of the male I. morgani could have supported a horn-like callused structure for combat or for display.
 Because these hypertrophies are different from the horn boss rugosities associated with the true horns in rhinos, they are probably indicative of the presence of larger masseteric and temporal muscles and the overall robustness of the skull.
+A 2009 study questioned whether non-rhinocertotine rhinoceroses like Iranotherium had horns at all due to lacking the ring-like rugosities on the skull where the horns attach as is found in Rhinocerotinae.

 Distribution and paleoecology

 Iranotherium is so far only known from Iran and China.
-It lived in a forested environment in Iran whereas it occupied a more open habitat in China.